 Surgery for Hip Dysplasia in Dogs

 Despite the prevalence of CHD, a single one-size-fits-all standard surgical procedure has yet to be identified that will treat every dog’s unique situation.
-As such, there are numerous surgeries to prevent progression of degenerative joint changes or alleviate pain and restore joint function.
+As such, there are numerous surgeries to prevent progression of degenerative hips and joint changes or alleviate pain and restore joint function.

 The first three categories are considered to be normal while the last three are “dysplastic” and therefore potential candidates for some form of canine hip dysplasia surgery.